Ranger-Jay/Ranger-Jay/README.md

 # 📖 About Me
 </div>
 <p>Welcome to my Github profile!😄&nbsp;I&#39;m a dedicated learner, on a mission to have no untapped potential.
 I&#39;m <strong>all-in</strong> and committed to this craft.
 I&#39;m eager to learn and work with anyone who will work with me.
-I enjoy exploring new technologies, and using them to solve problems.
+I enjoy exploring new technologies and using them to solve problems.
 Aside from that, I&#39;m fond of mentoring new teammates, camping, traveling, and seeing people achieve goals.
 It just...does something for me.
 Currently, I&#39;m working hard every day to improve my skills in both front and backend development.</p>

 - 👍 HTML5, CSS3, JavaScript, Python, React.
 - 📝 Note: Like my stuff?
 Let's Collab!
 Please do fork & star.⭐